deejaypapi/rx3-toolkit/README.md

 <details>
 <summary><b>Can I update my firmware while this is installed?</b></summary><br>

 There is nothing installed.
 Pull the stick and the unit is stock.
-But after a firmware change, do not assume the toolkit still works вЂ” only use versions listed as supported. **If you do update, do one clean boot cycle without the mod stick first, just in case**.
+But after a firmware change, do not assume the toolkit still works — only use versions listed as supported. **If you do update, do one clean boot cycle without the mod stick first, just in case**.

 </details>